-RISD began accepting applications for Yellow Ribbon on April 1, 2014 for the 2014/2015 academic year.
-All applications require a copy of your VA Certificate of eligibility.
+RISD begins accepting the VA Certificate of Eligibility for Yellow Ribbon on April 1 for the next academic year.
+To be considered for the Yellow Ribbon program you must submit a copy of your VA Certificate of Eligibility.
 Application materials submitted prior to April 1 are not accepted.

 Please note: Scholarship assistance cannot exceed tuition and fees from all sources.
 If an applicant receives scholarship assistance from RISD, $10,000 of this scholarship amount will be designated as the Yellow Ribbon match.
 If the total of scholarship assistance from RISD, the Yellow Ribbon program and Chapter 33 benefits exceeds tuition and fees, the scholarship assistance offered by RISD will be reduced commensurately.